hugolynch/foxbox/docs/notes.md

 For this we could leverage localStorage, which will keep a flag stored in the user's browser (of course, it they delete teh storage or use a different browser, they will not see the image).

-Currently users get promped to upload an image from their device via a form.
+Currently users get prompted to upload an image from their device via a form.
 Another way to upload images would be to select a foxbox and take a photo with the phone, which would be automatically uploaded.

+### Adding new library

+The workflow is currently as follows:

+ 1. User searches for address (at the moment the system does not check to see if it already is in database)

+ 2. System shows location in map.

+ 3. If user click on map, popup window comes up (might make it come up by default).

+ 4. Popup prompts user to add library to database.

+ 5. System makes ajax call and add address to database.

+ 6. System adds location to map, and popup prompts user to add image.

 ### Data structure